jotaerre65/github-demo/README.md

 # github-demo
-A simple repository to show the basic Git weokflow
+A simple repository to show the basic Git workflow